25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Puncturing holes is another way to explore tearing paper.

 Once they have the concept down, you can use masking tape to tape pieces of paper to the inside of the strainer/colander.
-Now encourage your toddler to explore puncturing the paper as they push the pipe cleaner through the holes.
+Now encourage your child to explore puncturing the paper as they push the pipe cleaner through the holes.

 Fans + Paper Shreds